-The M.A. in Literature is granted when the following requirements have been met: (1) at least ten courses (30 credit hours), or eight courses (24 credit hours) plus thesis (ENGL 869, 6 credits); (2) demonstrated ability to work in a foreign language.
+The M.A. in Literature is granted when the following requirements have been met: (1) completing at least ten courses (30 credit hours), or eight courses (24 credit hours) plus thesis (ENGL 869, 6 credits); (2) demonstrating the ability to work in a foreign language.